gosang/gosang.github.io/content/posts/devops/kubernetes/understanding-kubernetes-a-developer-guide.md

 # Introduction

 In recent years, the landscape of software development and deployment has undergone a significant transformation.
 The demand for scalable, resilient, and easily manageable applications has led to the rise of container orchestration tools, with Kubernetes standing out as a powerful and widely adopted solution.
-In this blog post, we will delve into the world of Kubernetes, exploring its fundamentals, components, advantages, disadvantages, use cases, and best practices.
+In this blog post, we will look into the world of Kubernetes, exploring its fundamentals, components, advantages, disadvantages, use cases, and best practices.

 # What is Kubernetes?